feschroe/FrozenNas/README.md

 What is it?
 -----------

-FrozenNas is a [Amazon S3] (http://aws.amazon.com/s3/) client supporting Glacier storage class in combination with [EncFS](http://en.wikipedia.org/wiki/EncFS) for Android.
+FrozenNas is an [Amazon S3] (http://aws.amazon.com/s3/) client supporting [glacier storage class] (http://docs.aws.amazon.com/AmazonS3/latest/dev/object-archival.html) in combination with [EncFS](http://en.wikipedia.org/wiki/EncFS) for Android.
-Files stored in Amazon S3 using Glacier storage class have to be "restored" first.
+Files stored in Amazon S3 using glacier storage class have to be "restored" first.
 3 to 5 hours later a download is possible.
 For privacy reasons it makes sense to encrypt your files before uploading them to a cloudservice like Amazon S3.
 Using [EncFS](http://en.wikipedia.org/wiki/EncFS) supports content as well as filename encryption.
 FrozenNas lets you select, restore, download and decrypt files from Amazon S3, which content and filenames were encrypted using [EncFS](http://en.wikipedia.org/wiki/EncFS) or compatibles (e.g. [Boxcryptor classic] (https://www.boxcryptor.com/en/boxcryptor-classic))